 that our solutions to the problem have actually made it worse--in fact, hurting

 the very children that they were intended to help."
-From the Lifting the Veil review.
+From the Lifting the Veil review, which you can read in its entirety here.

 Title: First Person Plural Author: Cameron West Publisher: Hyperion 1998